kumahq/kuma-website/docs/docs/0.4.0/installation/macos.md

 ### 4. Quickstart

 Congratulations!
-You have successfully installed Kuma on MacOS 🚀.
+You have successfully installed Kuma on macOS 🚀.

 In order to start using Kuma, it's time to check out the [quickstart guide for Universal](/docs/0.4.0/quickstart/universal/) deployments.